top of page

 The following can be rented at the Visitor Center: golf carts (for 4 to 6 people), bicycles, cycle carts, and safari wagons.
 There is also an effortless bird train.

 It is possible to walk around the lake.
-The total distance from the entrance is almost 11 Km and it will take about 3½ hours.
+The total distance from the entrance is almost 11 Km and it takes about 3½ hours.
 Alternatively, do a shortened walk to the first viewing station, the Crane Observatory, and back.
 From the Botanical Gardens take the path on the left.
 (This in the opposite direction to the flow of vehicles, but pedestrians have their own designated path in this section).

 bottom of page